getsentry/sentry-javascript/README.md

 captureMessage('Hello, world!');
 ```

-**NOTE:** Are you missing an SDK here?
-We've probably not updated it for the
-`next` line just yet.

-## Packages
+## Other Packages

 Besides the high-level SDKs, this repository contains shared packages, helpers
-and configuration useful for development of SDKs.
+and configuration used for SDK development.
 If you're thinking about
-creating a new JavaScript-based SDK for Sentry, have a look at the resources
+contributing to or creating a JavaScript-based SDK, have a look at the resources
 below:

 * [`@sentry/core`](https://github.com/getsentry/raven-js/tree/next/packages/core):